Skip to Content

 Fellows lead early-stage organizations doing innovative, not-for-profit work to solve difficult social problems.

-The first 14 fellows work to advance social, racial, and economic equity.
+Our fellows work to advance social, racial, and economic equity.
 They hail from across the United States, and are all rooted in the communities they serve.

 We partner with emerging leaders to help them take risks and carry out solutions that better the communities around them.